betterobjects/activeql/docs/index.markdown

   * a [GraphQL schema](https://graphql.org/graphql-js/basic-types/),
   * default [Resolvers](https://graphql.org/learn/execution/) that uses a datastore to read/write application data from/to and
-  * helper queries / resolver to provide the GAMA Admin UI with metadata so it can generate a generic UI.
+  * helper queries / resolver to provide the ActiveQL Admin UI with metadata so it can generate a generic UI.

-### GAMA Admin UI
+### ActiveQL Admin UI

-An Angular Module that uses a GAMA GraphQL API to create generic (often Admin) views and services to enable a human user to interact with your API - search, list, sort entries and create, update, delete operations etc.
+An Angular Module that uses a ActiveQL GraphQL API to create generic (often Admin) views and services to enable a human user to interact with your API - search, list, sort entries and create, update, delete operations etc.

 Please check out the [documentation](./admin-ui) for more information.

-### GAMA Starter Application
+### ActiveQL Starter Application

-A ready to run application to run a GAMA Server and Admin UI.
-You can add your domain logic and custom implementation here or use this as a starting point or referece for your own GAMA powered application.
+A ready to run application to run a ActiveQL Server and Admin UI.
+You can add your domain logic and custom implementation here or use this as a starting point or referece for your own ActiveQL powered application.

 Please check out the [documentation](./starter-app) for more information.